nhutruby/phoenix_react_curated_list/README.md

+#Demo
+I built the app with front-end and back-end architecture to demo index, create, update, delete, show functions.

+* Phoenix API for the back-end
+* React and Webpack for the front-end
+* Database: PostgreSQL

 # PhoenixReactCuratedList

 To start your Phoenix server:

 * Install dependencies with `mix deps.get`
 * Create and migrate your database with `mix ecto.setup`
 * Install Node.js dependencies with `cd assets && npm install`
 * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.